Rectal prolapse: History

 External rectal prolapse has been recognized since ancient times.
 The first written report is in the Ebers Papyrus (1500 BC).
-An Egyptian mummy from 400-500 BC was discovered to have rectal prolapse.
+An Egyptian mummy from 400 to 500 BC was discovered to have rectal prolapse.
 In the Hippocratic Corpus there is a description of rectal prolapse and the following advice: "If there is a drop in the rectum, push it back in with a soft sponge, anoint it with snail medication, tie the person's hands and suspend him for a short time, and it will go in."

 In 1831 British surgeon Frederick Salmon wrote a treatise on rectal prolapse, "Practical Observations on Prolapsus of the Rectum".
 What later became known as internal rectal prolapse was first described in 1888 in a textbook about diseases of the rectum.
 The author classified IRP as a variety of procidentia recti (i.e., rectal prolapse) with the definition "the upper part of the rectum descends through the lower part, but does not appear outside the anus."

-Society and culture
+As a Sexual Act

+Rectal prolapses are sometimes performed as an extreme sexual act.
+In this case, it is voluntarily produced by stretching the sphincter muscles with large anal insertions, such as a fist or with toys.

+In the context of pornography, Prolapse usually refers to an extreme anal sex practice wherein the pornographic actor or actress deliberately performs, or attempts to perform a rectal prolapse.
+Prolapse can less commonly (due to its higher risk and difficulty to achieve) refer to uterine prolapse.

+In pornographic circles, the terms 'Rosebud' and 'Rosebutt' are used, often interchangeably with 'Prolapse'.
+However to some, those terms, can refer exclusively to an internal prolapse; where the rectal walls never protrude past the anus.

-Rosebud pornography and prolapse pornography (rosebudding / rectal prolapse pornography) is an anal sex practice that occurs in some extreme anal pornography, wherein a pornographic actor or actress deliberately performs a rectal prolapse.
-"Rosebudding" is an example of producers making extreme content due to the easy availability of free pornography on the internet.
-Rosebudding is a way for pornographic actors and actresses to distinguish themselves.
-Some who participate in this form of pornography may be unaware of the consequences.
+Prolapse as a pornographic genre is an example of producers making extreme content due to the easy availability of free pornography on the internet.
+Prolapsing is a way for pornographic actors and actresses to distinguish themselves, as training to produce one requires repetitive and intense anal play.

+Unlike symptomatic Rectal Prolapse, the consequences of Prolapse as a sexual act are unclear.
+The stretching of the sphincter muscles, if done safely, will fully re-tighten with time.
+Consequences may be more akin to risks of general anal sex than symptoms listed in this article.